Clean CSV Files with No-Code Data Transformation

 Custom validation functions are async functions that accept a 2D array of strings as their only argument.
 This corresponds to the array of all inputs for all rows and columns provided by the user.
 Validation functions are called every time a user enters any input in the transform table, even if the field that's being validated didn't change.
 This is done in order to facilitate contextual validation, where the validity of a field depends on the values of other fields.

-In other words, the validators detect potential values that are incorrect to ensure data is correctly formatted, mapped, and ready to use every time.
+In other words, the data validators detect potential values that are incorrect to ensure data is correctly formatted, mapped, and ready to use every time.

 What's the Difference Between Data Wrangling vs Data Cleansing vs Data Transformations